What’s an Importer to Do About the Chinese (Section 301) Tariffs?

 First, Some Background: The Section 301 Tariffs

-And on July 10th, a third list encompassing 6,031 items, that may be subjected to 10% additional duties and valued at $200 billion, was released.
+And on July 10th, a third list encompassing 6,031 items, that may be subjected to 10% (or possibly 25%) additional duties and valued at $200 billion, was released.
 A complete list of the products subjected to the tariffs can be found here on the USTR website.
-This list is now scheduled for hearings.
-It is likely that duties on this list will not go into effect until mid to late September, or later.
+Hearings and the comment period closed on September 6th.
+It is likely that duties will not go into effect until mid to late September, or later.

 What’s an Importer to Do?

 - Option 1: File for an Exclusion